aegrey/angularjs-code-example/README.md

 ---

 #### IMPORTANT NOTICE
 This is a code exercise completed by Ann Eliese Grey.
-All code, images, and any other content are copyright Ann Eliese Grey*.Use of any portion of this content for any purpose other than code review is in violation of the EULA.
+All code, images, and any other content are copyright Ann Eliese Grey*.
+Use of any portion of this content for any purpose other than code review is in violation of the EULA.
 Use of this content in an application intended to be for profit, personal, or other means will be prosecuted to the fullest extent of the law.

 *This does not include open-source libraries used, or the exercise instructional PDF provided by ThoughtWorks.